AlekseyBuzmakov/FCAPS/FCAPS/schemas/EXAMPLES/Lattice-Computation-for-Composite-PS.md

 ## Pattern lattice

-Given the aforementioned dataset, we are going to construct the following pattern lattice.
+Given the aforementioned dataset, we are going to construct the shown below pattern lattice.

 {FIG:TODO}

 In this lattice, the intents are taken from the following semilattice.
-Every element is a set of sequences, while the semilattice operation is the set of maximal substrings (without gaps) that are included by at least one sequence from every set.
-Thus, this pattern structure is a direct product of an interval pattern structure containing attributes X and Y, and a binary pattern structure (standard FCA) based on the set.
-Here after we will encode the dataset and the pattern structure params based on this notice.
+Every element is a tuple of a subset of attributes `{a,b,c}` (encoded by their indices) and a tuple of numercial numbers or intervals.
+Thus, this pattern structure is a direct product of an interval pattern structure containing attributes X and Y, and a binary pattern structure (standard FCA) based on the set `{a,b,c}`.
+Hereafter we will encode the dataset and the pattern structure params based on this notice.

 ## Command line

 One can construct this lattice by the following command line.

-> $sofia-ps -CP:[settings.json]() -data:[context.json]() -out
+> $sofia-ps -CP:[settings.json](https://github.com/AlekseyBuzmakov/FCAPS/raw/master/FCAPS/schemas/EXAMPLES/AddIntentContextProcessor-for-composite-bin-IPS.json) -data:[context.json](https://github.com/AlekseyBuzmakov/FCAPS/raw/master/FCAPS/schemas/EXAMPLES/composite-bin-IPS-Context.json) -out

 Where context.json encodes the dataset, and setting.json describes the processing params.

-The resulting lattice can be found [here]().
+The resulting lattice can be found [here](https://github.com/AlekseyBuzmakov/FCAPS/raw/master/FCAPS/schemas/EXAMPLES/Lattice-for-Composite-PS.json).

 ## Data encoding